 - Esurance – provides access to insurance online.

 What does GEICO tell you?
-The first thing that comes to mind is the little green gecko.
-GEICO built their brand recognition by extensive advertising.
-In 2013, GEICO spent $935 million on advertising, almost three times the average spent by the rest of the 10 biggest insurance companies.
-No surprise their brand is well recognized.
+The first thing that comes to mind is the memorable little green gecko.
+GEICO built its brand recognition through extensive advertising.
+In 2013, GEICO spent $935 million on advertising, almost three times the average paid by the rest of the ten most significant insurance companies.
+No surprise, their brand is well recognized as an insurance company.

-Small and medium size companies can’t afford the time and money to build a brand from initials and acronyms, unless the initial or acronym is very exclusive and memorable.
+Small and medium-sized companies can’t afford the time and money to build a brand from initials unless the initial or acronym is very exclusive and memorable.

 However, there is a way to cheat by using the initials/acronym as a design mark with the full words that represent the initials.
-Consulting firms like law, advertising, architectural, where the people are the differentiating factor tend to use the founders and partners names as the brand.
-To be customer friendly, they must abbreviate the brand name to simple letters or acronyms to help the customer.
-Just make sure the final initials/acronym does not spell words you couldn’t say in front of your mother like WTF.
-However, there are still those companies who try to push the limit like the popular FCUK which stands for “French Connection UK” a trendy clothing store.
+Consulting firms like law, advertising, architecture, where the people are the differentiating factor, tend to use the founder’s and partner’s names as the brand.
+To be customer friendly, they abbreviate the brand name to simple letters.
+Just make sure the final initials/acronym does not spell words you couldn’t say in front of your mother.
+However, there are still those companies who push the limit to be memorable like the popular FCUK, which stands for “French Connection U.K.,” a trendy clothing store.

 Acronyms and initials are here to stay and will continue to become more prolific as more brands become more global and more digital.
-But there are other trends that could influence the evolution of brand names becoming acronym such as smart home devices (Amazon Echo, Apple HomePod, Google Home) and the increasing use of audio dictation and Apple’s Siri.
-Artificial intelligence (AI), digital assistants and logarithms are changing how we communicate every day.
-How this will effect abbreviating brand names is still unknown.
-The most important brand goal is to ensure its customers remember their name – acronym, initials or not.
+But other trends could influence the evolution of brand names becoming acronyms such as smart voice devices (Amazon Echo, Apple HomePod, Google Home) and the increasing use of audio dictation and Apple’s Siri.
+Artificial intelligence (A.I.), digital assistants and logarithms are changing how we communicate every day.
+How this will affect abbreviating brand names is still unknown.
+The essential brand goal is to ensure its customers remember their name – acronym, initials or not.